blackberry/NDK-Samples/LocaleSample/readme.txt

  The Locale sample is an application that is designed to show you how to retrieve locale information from the device.

- When you run the application, the application queries the device for the current locale, and prints the country and language to the console.
+ When you run the application, it queries the device for the current locale, and prints the country and language to the console.

- Feature summary
+ Feature summary:
  - Handling navigator events
  - Responding to locale changes